Last Updated: May 10, 2020.

 Key Differences between the Roomba 960 and 980:

-- On a full charge, the Roomba 960 runs for around 75 minutes (battery life), where the 980 runs for 120 minutes.
+- On a full charge, the Roomba 960 runs for around 75 minutes (battery life), whereas the 980 runs for 120 minutes (battery life).

 Features Comparison (In Brief)